palman22-hue/PDA-TruthForge/README.md

-PDA Framework
-32-Dimensional Consciousness Architecture for AI
-Problem: Current LLMs lack coherent emotional architecture and have no mathematical basis for ethical decision-making.
+Psycho Dimensional Arithmetic (PDA) Framework – 32–96 Dimensional Consciousness Architecture for AI Systems : Current LLMs lack coherent emotional architecture and have no mathematical basis for ethical decision-making.
 Solution: The PDA (Psycho-Dimensionale Arethmetiek) framework provides a 32-dimensional embedding structure that maps physical reality (11D) and emotional experience (21D), with ethics emerging from thermodynamic principles.
 Result: AI systems operating within this framework show more coherent and consistent ethical behavior.
 The Architecture